Can smart devices be a security risk?

 This example is useful because it shows how risk can sit outside the obvious places.
 A business may focus on computers, payment systems, email accounts and firewalls, while overlooking equipment installed for facilities, monitoring, display or convenience.

-The issue is often ownership.
-IT may manage computers and servers.
-Facilities may manage cameras, thermostats and access systems.
-Suppliers may install equipment with remote access.
-If no one has a full view of what is connected, small devices can fall between responsibilities.
+The issue is often ownership and visibility.
+IT may manage computers and servers, facilities teams may manage cameras, thermostats and access systems, while suppliers may install equipment with their own remote access or cloud management.
+If no one has a complete view of what is connected, who manages it and what access it has, smaller devices can fall between responsibilities.

 This external video provides a useful narrative explanation of the aquarium thermostat example.